Rule 10.960. Court self-help centers

 (e) Guidelines and procedures

-The Administrative Office of the Courts, in collaboration with judges, court executives, attorneys, and other parties with demonstrated interest in services to self-represented litigants, must develop and disseminate guidelines and procedures for the operation of court self-help centers to the trial courts by March 1, 2008.
+The Advisory Committee on Providing Access and Fairness must recommend to the council updates to the Guidelines for the Operation of Self-Help Centers in California Trial Courts as needed.
+It should, in collaboration with judges, court executives, attorneys, and other parties with demonstrated interest in services to self-represented litigants, develop and disseminate guidelines, procedures and best practices for the operation of court self-help centers.
 The guidelines and procedures must address the following topics:

 (1)Location and hours of operation;